RichardTscharke/SEP-Alija-Killer-Maibauer-Tscharke/README.md

 ```bash
 pip install -r requirements.txt
 ```
 Note on GPU Support: This project uses onnxruntime-gpu.
 To enable hardware acceleration, ensure you have the appropriate NVIDIA Drivers and CUDA Toolkit installed.
-If no GPU is available, the code will automatically fallback to CPU mode.
+If no GPU is available, the program will automatically fallback to CPU mode.

 ## Quick Start (Pretrained Model)